 4. I distraction-proof my surroundings

-6. I connect with teammates
+6. I connect with co-workers during the day

 7. I have a functioning office set-up

-8. I surround myself with flowers and nature
+8. I buy flowers

-9. I switch off
+9. I switch off when the workday ends

 10. I have a regular bedtime routine